maximmuss699/Coffehous_community/README.md

-# School project from Database Systems
 # Coffee House Community

 A community platform for coffee enthusiasts in Brno "Kavárenský Povaleč".

 ## Key Features
 - **Overview:** A platform for coffee lovers to: